-The Company is an investment holding company and the principal activities of its principal subsidiaries and associates are set out in notes 38 and 17 respectively.
+The Company is an investment holding company and the principal activities of its principal subsidiaries and associates are set out in notes 37 and 17 respectively.

-2. APPLICATION OF NEW AND AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")
+2. APPLICATION OF AMENDMENTS TO IFRS ACCOUNTING STANDARDS

-New and amendments to IFRSs that are mandatorily effective for the current year
+Amendments to IFRS Accounting Standards that are mandatorily effective for the current year

-In the current year, the Group has applied the following new and amendments to IFRSs issued by the International Accounting Standards Board ("IASB"), for the first time, which are mandatorily effective for the Group's annual period beginning on 1 January 2023 for the preparation of the Group's consolidated financial statements:
+In the current year, the Group has applied the following amendments to IFRS Accounting Standards issued by the International Accounting Standards Board ("IASB"), for the first time, which are mandatorily effective for the Group's annual period beginning on 1 January 2024 for the preparation of the Group's consolidated financial statements: